oodoow/ApifyTutorial/README.md

 Same with Cheerio Crawler by using proxyConfiguration paramater in Cheerio Crawler constructor.
 With Puppeteer Crawler you need to restart browser to rotate proxy.
 You can use retireInstanceAfterRequestCount property to set number of request after which the proxy should be rotated or you can implement more intelligent way to retire browser after unsuccessful requests.
 ###### Try to set up the Apify Proxy (using any group or auto) in your browser.
 This is useful for testing how websites behave with proxies from specific countries (although most are from the US).
 You can try Switchy Omega extension but there are many more.
 Were you successful?
-No, did not work.
-Looks like I have no proxy enabled: "Connection error / The "Proxy external access" feature is not enabled for your account.
+It worked in past, but now it looks like I have no proxy enabled: "Connection error / The "Proxy external access" feature is not enabled for your account.
 Please upgrade your plan or contact support@apify.com"
 But on my proxy page https://my.apify.com/proxy, I see that I have BUYPROXIES94952 group and some others.
 Also could not find any list of possible country codes, that can be used.